GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_puppeteer-testing/index.md

 layout: "layouts/doc-post.njk"
 title: "Tutorial: Testing Chrome Extensions with Puppeteer"
 seoTitle: "Tutorial: Testing Chrome Extensions with Puppeteer"
-date: 2023-10-09
+date: 2023-10-12
-description: How to write an automated test for Chrome Etensions in Puppeteer.
+description: How to write an automated test for Chrome Extensions using Puppeteer.
 ---

 _For general advice on testing extensions, see